Othelas/CompMusicSoundPortfolio/notebook.md

 **Theory(?)**

 Most retro Castlevania game music uses a musical concept called counter-point melodies.
-This is very common in Bach, as a calssical example, and in fact some Castlevania songs are directly based off Bach compositions.
+This is very common in Bach, as a classical example, and in fact some Castlevania songs are directly based off Bach compositions.

-A very simple explanation of counter-point in our context is to create two melodies in the same key or even the same chord and in the same time signature.
+A very simple explanation of counter-point for our context is to create two melodies in the same key or the same chord and in the same time signature.
 Then those two melodies are combined to pla over the top of one another.

 **Possible inputs:**